-Students caught cheating (including plagiarizing) must be sent to the building principal for administrative discipline.
-The classroom teacher may also give the cheating student a zero grade for the test or assignment.
+Students caught cheating (including plagiarizing) may be sent to the building principal for administrative discipline.
+The administration will work with the classroom teacher to determine appropriate consequences which could include a zero grade for the test or assignment.

 Check-out Forms